Samiel19/form_scrapper/README.md

    The script with make and run containers with scrapper and db, make contaners network.
    If you already have this containers, script will destroy containers and network.
-   After this, script will make three form templates while sinding data:
+   After this, script will make three form templates while sending data:

     "name=form_name3&order_email=email&phone=phone&order_date=date"
     "name=form_name2&order_email=email&order_phone=phone&order_date=date"
     "name=form_name&email=email&phone=phone&date=date"

    Then, script make requests to get best templates four times.
 One for each template and one with no template.
-   After this you can see all form templates in db.
+   After this you will see all form templates in db.

    - Also, you can use "http://localhost:8000/docs#/" to test app with another data.